Ratepayer explainer

 This is why the bill question is local.
 In regions with stronger large-load tariffs, special contracts, or clearer cost assignment, data center growth does not have to hit households the same way.
 In regions where costs are socialized more broadly, the pass-through risk is higher.
 That is also why two places can experience similar AI growth and get different household outcomes.
 The issue is not only demand.
 It is governance.

 There is also a timing problem.
 The EIA’s May 5, 2026 Virginia analysis shows just how visible data center load has become in real electricity sales and peak-demand expectations.
+Commercial electricity sales in Virginia climbed by nearly 30 million megawatthours from 2019 to 2025, with growth largely driven by data centers, electrification, and electric vehicles.
 Once a utility and regional operator see sustained growth coming, they start planning around it.
 That can pull forward infrastructure investment and capacity procurement.
 If those rules are not built carefully, the financial signal can hit households earlier than the physical load fully arrives.

 So will your electricity bill go up because of AI?
 In some places, yes, especially if regulators let utilities socialize infrastructure costs or if market rules price in future AI demand in a way that households absorb.
 But the more precise answer is that AI does not automatically raise residential bills on its own.
 Policy and tariff design decide whether the cost is pushed broadly onto ratepayers or assigned more directly to the large loads driving the change.